GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems

-Split federated learning (SFL)~\cite{thapa2022splitfed} offers a promising solution to addressing the weaknesses of FL by offloading the computation-intensive workload from client devices to a server via model partitioning.
-By integrating the model partitioning of split learning (SL) with parallel training of FL, SFL enables multiple edge devices to collaboratively train a shared model.
-Despite its advantages, SFL still faces a severe limitation.
+Split federated learning (SFL)~\cite{thapa2022splitfed} offers a promising solution to addressing the weaknesses of FL by offloading the computation-intensive workload from edge devices to an edge server via model partitioning~\cite{tirana2026data}.
+By integrating the model partitioning of split learning (SL) with the parallel training paradigm of FL, SFL enables multiple edge devices to collaboratively train a shared model.
+Despite its advantages, deploying SFL in edge computing systems still faces a severe limitation.
 It relies on a third-party parameter server\footnote{The parameter server cannot exchange information with the main server.
-Otherwise, this collusion can lead to severe privacy risks because the server knows both activations and model parameters from clients~\cite{pasquini2021unleashing,lin2023efficient,fang2026nsc,lin2025esl}.} to aggregate client-side models, incurring considerable communication and deployment costs.
-To address this issue, parallel split learning (PSL)~\cite{kim2022bargaining,joshi2021splitfed} has been proposed as an efficient variant of SFL.
-PSL streamlines the training procedure of SFL by eliminating the need for client-side model aggregation, substantially reducing communication overhead and simplifying system deployment.
+Otherwise, this collusion can lead to severe privacy risks because the server knows both activations and model parameters from clients~\cite{pasquini2021unleashing,lin2023efficient}.} to aggregate client-side models.
+The periodic model aggregation requires exchanging model parameters over dynamic wireless links, which incurs severe communication latency and imposes strict synchronization barriers that exacerbate straggler effects.
+Furthermore, from a network management perspective, deploying and maintaining an additional parameter server introduces substantial infrastructural overhead and deployment complexity.
+To address this issue, parallel split learning (PSL)~\cite{kim2022bargaining,joshi2021splitfed} has been proposed as an aggregation-free variant of SFL.
+PSL streamlines the training procedure of SFL by eliminating the need for client-side model aggregation, substantially reducing communication overhead and simplifying edge system deployment.
 A comparative illustration of SFL and PSL is presented in Fig.~\ref{fig:compare_variant_SL}.